 Technical Analysis 101: The Relative Strength Index (RSI)

-The RSI is a momentum indicator that can be used to show whether an investment approaching overbought (sell signal) or oversold (buy signal) territory.
+The RSI is a momentum indicator that traders use to show whether an investment is approaching overbought (sell signal) or oversold (buy signal) territory.

 The Relative Strength Index is a number between 1 and 100: